 Eradicating chemical dependency in agriculture and growing crops in unison with nature is crucial to protect biodiversity and ecosystem health.
 To date, the amount of organic palm oil-based ingredients in cosmetics and personal care products is still very low.
 Yet, demand is growing.

-is a platform designed to change the conversation around palm oil and to raise awareness of the importance of switching to organic, sustainable and ethical palm oil. and are among the brands using organic palm oil in their products
+Palm Done Right is a platform designed to change the conversation around palm oil and to raise awareness of the importance of switching to organic, sustainable and ethical palm oil.
+Dr. Bronner’s, Grove Collaborative and Oregon Soap Company are among the brands using organic palm oil in their products

 Unfortunately, there are still many brands out there that are slow in changing the way they source their palm oil-based ingredients.
 Some of them are members of the RSPO, yet they do not seem to be making big steps forward.
 Buying sustainably certified palm oil ingredients from known sources does not seem to be their priority.